ajpelu/dp_dispersantes/text/datapaperv1.md

 ### Study extent description

+This dataset covers three representative habitats within Sierra Nevada mountain range: Pyrenean oak forests; high mountain scrubland; and high-mountain summits.  :red_circle: 3 o 4??

 :red_circle: Include information about the four types of sampled ecosystem (like the description done in Zamora and Barea-Azcon 2015) :red_circle: JMBA task

 ### Sampling description
+:red_circle: Algo similar a esto:
+Bird censuses were made during the breeding season (May, June and July) --> comprobar esto

+Sampling procedure was the line-transect method (Verner, 1985)

+The sampling procedure was the line-transect method (Verner, 1985), with a bandwidth of 50 m, 25 m on each side of the line.
+Transect lengths ranged from 2.6 to 3 km in the Pyrenean oak forest and from 2.5 to 4 km in both the Juniper scrubland and the high-mountain summits.
+Sight and sound records within the sample area were accepted as contacts.
+All transects were sampled in the early morning, under appropriate climatic conditions.

 ### Quality control description